matn7/CS-Notes/src/main/java/persistence/README.md

 private Set<Student> students = new HashSet<>();
 ```

-In large application, almost all associations must be navigable in both directio gueries
+In large application, almost all associations must be navigable in both direction queries

 ### Use bind variables